 Depending on the condition of the

 fabric in your balloon envelope, you may want to consider envelope recoating as the most cost-effective way to keep your balloon in the air.
-If the fabric still has reasonably high tear strength
+If the fabric still has reasonably high tensile strength

-(5-10 pounds or more above factory minimums) but is very porous, it may be a perfect candidate for recoating using an FAA-approved process that we've had excellent results with.
+(5-10 pounds or more above factory minimums) and adequate tear strength, but is very porous, it may be a perfect candidate for recoating using an FAA-approved process that we've had excellent results with.

 This recoating process,

 called Koala-Coat #25, will bring back zero porosity

 to your fabric, and in many cases will actually increase the tear strength of the base fabric.